OpusCapita/i18n/README.md

 ### Converters

-Converter is a class that converts value from object representation to string one and reverse.
+Converter is a class that converts a value from its object representation to string one and reverse.
 All converters (Date, Number, StripToNull) implement the same interface that provides two methods _valueToString_ and _stringToValue_.

 **Date Converter**